julioferreira2022/ComputerVision_Project/README.md

 # Computer Vision Project
-The notebook partially implements a SfM pipeline.
+The notebook in this repository partially implements a SfM pipeline.

 TODO: